Florida woman accused of using PPP loan to hire hitman - NewsBreak

 Martinez reportedly received the loan on April 20, 2021, and withdrew $10,000 of it from her account just days before Jones was shot to death.
 Police have separately arrested Javon Carter, who they believe was the hitman , The New York Times reported.

 An arrest warrant dated Feb.
-9 detailed that Martinez was arrested along with Romiel Robinson, who is believed to be in a relationship with Martinez, on charges of conspiracy to murder and first-degree murder, according to The Miami Herald.Boy asking to use phone for help instead uses Venmo to take nearly $4K, Florida woman says
+9 detailed that Martinez was arrested along with Romiel Robinson, who is believed to be in a relationship with Martinez, on charges of conspiracy to murder and first-degree murder, according to The Miami Herald.San Francisco DA denounces use of rape kit DNA to arrest victim

 Carter’s arrest was announced by Miami police last week.
 He was charged with first-degree murder in Jones’s case and the attempted murder of Jones’s 3-year-old daughter, who was reportedly grazed by bullets at the time, The Times reported.